Gabe1720/ClassifAI/README.md

   <img width="928" height="231" alt="image" src="https://github.com/user-attachments/assets/70a3062a-fde9-4939-8eb0-e8becc9f8e4b" />

 - Click "Analyze Audio" to begin the evaluation process.
+This process should take some time, depending on hardware constraints.
+- The complete, merged transcript with speaker labels will be shown in a scrollable display.
+These results can be downloaded as a csv file.

 ### Running ClassifAI on a local device